 Three years and hundreds of iterations later, the process marries the “design thinking” methodology with the editorial process.
 From the beginning, I knew I wanted our design process to match the pace and excitement of a newsroom.
 The end result has been a user-centered process, optimized for rapid user testing, collaborative across teams, and reflective of our company’s data-driven and non-partisan culture.

-Any product sprint begins with framing.
+Any product sprint begins with product framing.
 For the Product team at Knowhere this involved asking the following questions:

 1. What people problem are we trying to solve?